-Step Download and run script
+Step Download and run the script

 The script can be copied for running the initial installation and Azure Arc onboarding.
 The PS1 script can be downloaded using the download button.
 When onboarding different subscriptions.
 The script can be changed without performing the complete wizard again.
 When using connection with service principals the secret of the principal need to be filled in.

 Run Azure Arc – Connected machine onboarding script